Treytorrens

 Treytorrens is a municipality in the district of Broye-Vully in the canton of Vaud in Switzerland.

+History

+Treytorrens has ancient roots, with archaeological evidence pointing to a Roman settlement in the area.
+The village was first documented in 1194 as Troterens.

+During the 12th century, the lords of Treytorrens were initially vassals of the Bishop of Lausanne.
+However, in the mid-13th century, they recognized the suzerainty of Peter II, Count of Savoy.
+The seigneury remained under the control of the Treytorrens family until 1543, when it was sold to Pierre Morel of Fribourg.
+The same year, the seigneury passed to the Molin family of Estavayer, and later in 1685 to the DuGué family, Huguenot refugees who retained possession until 1798.

+The village developed around a fortified house dating from the 13th century, known as the "castle" of Treytorrens and mentioned in historical documents from 1543.
+This maison forte remains visible today and represents the historical center around which the locality formed.

+From 1536 to 1798, Treytorrens was part of the bailiwick of Moudon under Bernese rule.
+Following the Helvetic Republic, it became part of the district of Payerne from 1798 to 2006, when administrative reorganization placed it in the district of Broye-Vully.

+The village underwent land consolidation between 1941 and 1943, modernizing its agricultural structure.
+Treytorrens has remained primarily an agricultural community, with eleven farms operating as of 2005.

 Geography

 Treytorrens has an area, As of 2009, of 3.1 km2.
 Of this area, 2.31 km2 or 75.2% is used for agricultural purposes, while 0.64 km2 or 20.8% is forested.
 Of the rest of the land, 0.15 km2 or 4.9% is settled (buildings or roads).

 Of the built up area, housing and buildings made up 1.6% and transportation infrastructure made up 2.9%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 59.6% is used for growing crops and 15.3% is pastures.

 The municipality was part of the Payerne District until it was dissolved on 31 August 2006, and Treytorrens became part of the new district of Broye-Vully.

 Coat of arms

 The blazon of the municipal coat of arms is Gules, three Fishes nainaint Argent.